tc39/proposal-smart-pipelines/readme.md

 `%` aka `%1`, then `%2`, `%3`, … for its parameters within the compact
 functions’ bodies.

-Developers may be expected not to use pipe functions for functions with many parameters.
+Developers may be expected not to use pipeline functions for functions with many parameters.
 But an alternative to `#`, `##`, `###`, …, not shown here, would be to use `#` or `#0`, then `#1`, `#2`, … for topic references instead.